 - Demand registration rights.
-We are required, upon the written request of Bain Investor, Pfizer, Sponsor or Perceptive PIPE Investor, or the Sponsor Holders, to file a registration statement and use reasonable best efforts to effect the registration of all or part of their registrable securities.
+At any time after the Closing Date, we will be required, upon the written request of Bain Investor, Pfizer or the Perceptive Shareholders, or the Sponsor Holders, to file a registration statement and use reasonable best efforts to effect the registration of all or part of their registrable securities.
 We are not obligated to effect any demand registration if a demand registration or piggyback registration was declared effective or an underwritten shelf takedown was consummated within the preceding 90-day period. - Shelf registration rights.
-We are required, upon the written request of any Sponsor Holder, to file a shelf registration statement pursuant to Rule 415 under the Securities Act and use reasonable best efforts to effect the registration of all or a portion of their registrable securities, provided that Sponsor and Perceptive PIPE Investor were deemed to have given such a request as of the date of the Registration and Shareholder Rights Agreement, Messrs.
-Bauer, Robins and Wider are entitled to include their registrable securities on a shelf registration statement filed in connection with such request and we could satisfy such request by including such registrable securities on the registration statement that was to be filed in respect of the PIPE financing.
-Promptly upon receipt of a shelf registration request, we must deliver a written notice to all other Sponsor Holders and offer each such Sponsor Holder the opportunity to include its registrable securities in such shelf registration statement.
-At any time that we have an effective shelf registration statement with respect to a Sponsor Holder's registrable securities, such Sponsor Holder may make a written request to effect a public offering, including pursuant to an underwritten shelf takedown, provided that we are not obliged to effect any underwritten shelf takedown if a demand registration or piggyback registration was declared effective or an underwritten shelf takedown was consummated within the preceding 90-day period.
+At any time after the Closing Date, we will be required, upon the written request of any Sponsor Holder, to file a shelf registration statement pursuant to Rule 415 of the Securities Act and use reasonable best efforts to effect the registration of all or a portion of their registrable securities, provided that the Perceptive Shareholders shall be deemed to have given such a request as of the date of the Registration and Shareholder Rights Agreement, Messrs.
+Bauer, Robins and Wider shall be entitled to include their registrable securities on a shelf registration statement filed in connection with such request and we may satisfy such request by including such registrable securities on the registration statement to be filed in respect of the PIPE Financing.
+Promptly upon receipt of a shelf registration request, we shall deliver a written notice to all other Sponsor Holders and shall offer each such Sponsor Holder the opportunity to include its registrable securities in such shelf registration statement.
+At any time we have an effective shelf registration statement with respect to a Sponsor Holder's registrable securities, such Sponsor Holder may make a written request to effect a public offering, including pursuant to an underwritten shelf takedown, provided that we are not obliged to effect any underwritten shelf takedown if a demand registration or piggyback registration was declared effective or an underwritten shelf takedown was consummated within the preceding 90-day period.